automationboilerplate/selenium-python/README.md

 # selenium-python
 Sample Project for Selenium with Python

+1) Navigate to the Directory.
-Activate your virtualEnvironment using `source venv/bin/activate`
+2) Setup or Activate your virtualEnvironment using `source venv/bin/activate`